IDMNYU/DM2193FA2014/final/johnny/documentation/README.md

   * Your name
   * Course name
   * Overview Paragraph
-    * What site did you redesign?
+    * Give your theme a name
+    * Describe your theme
-    * What are you changing about the site in your design?
+    * Who is the intended audience for your theme
-    * How is your design better?
+    * Justify your process, go nuts!
-    * This is your opportunity to justify your decisions and reiterate things discussed during in-class critique!
-2. A page per view
+2. A page per view, a page per post type
   * Each page contains:
     * Final wireframe
     * Final design
     * Screenshot in browser
-3. That's five pages

 ### Tips

+Re-use your midterm documentation as a template for this documentation!
+That makes for consistent presentation.

 Adobe InDesign is a fantastic program to use to build this documentation.
 Suggest using 11x17" document size.